 - Workshop 2*: December 7– 10 2016, Mumbai

 - Workshop 3**: January 10 – 13, 2017, Mumbai

 *Workshop 2 included a “Meet BlackRock” day on December 6th, 2016 at the BlackRock office in Gurgaon.
-This will involve dedicated interaction with the BlackRock team.
+This involved dedicated interaction with the BlackRock team.

 **Workshop 3 included a “Meet PayPal” day on January 9th, 2017 at the PayPal India Development Centre in Chennai.
-This will involve dedicated interaction with the PayPal team, with the opportunity to build close connections with relevant team members.
+This involved dedicated interaction with the PayPal team, with the opportunity to build close connections with relevant team members.